codeclimate/codeclimate-rubocop/config/contents/layout/indentation_width.md

-This cop checks for indentation that doesn't use the specified number of spaces.
+Checks for indentation that doesn't use the specified number of spaces.

 See also the IndentationConsistency cop which is the companion to this